abderrahimsoumer/python3__catalog-items/README.md

 - Install Vagrant and VirtualBox.
 - Clone the [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm).
 - Clone this project.
-- Move the files and folders inside ./app/src to the catalog (fullstack-nanodegree-vm/vagrant/catalog/) folder,The others files is just for development purpose.
+- Move the files and folders inside [./app/src](/app/src) to the catalog (fullstack-nanodegree-vm/vagrant/catalog/) folder, The others files is just for development purpose.
 - Launch the Vagrant VM (vagrant up).
 - Run the application within the VM (python3 /vagrant/catalog/application.py).
 - Access and test the application by visiting [http://localhost:5000](http://localhost:5000) locally.